Aftab-Ahmadajk/Global-Shark-Attack-Data-analysis-Case-Study/README.md

 ![Sample Image](./Images/pic-02.png)

 # **``Ask``**:
+Global Shark Attack File (GSAF) is created by a group of physicians, surgeons, and medical examiners.
+The purpose of the Global Shark Attack File (GSAF) is to analyze data to demonstrate and emphasize the likelihood of shark/human interactions in comparison to the myriad dangers that we face in our daily lives.
+With a better understanding of these interactions  we can minimize the possibility of being injured by a shark, and shift the discussion from fear to conservation of all shark species worldwide.
 ### Key Task ###
 In the context of the marine landscape, how can effective measures be implemented to minimize the risk of shark encounters and ensure the safety of humans?